rails-rav/rails-utils/README.md

 # README

-This report is to manage general utils for online use
+End target of this application is to build rails based website that performs common features.